 An indictment, information, or complaint is merely an allegation.
 A defendant is presumed innocent unless and until proven guilty.
-PROVIDENCE, R.I. – Attorney General Peter F. Neronha announced that a Fall River man and woman have been charged in Providence County Superior Court with stealing multiple catalytic converters following their arrest by the Rhode Island […]Read More
+PROVIDENCE, R.I. – Attorney General Peter F. Neronha announced that a Lincoln man has been charged in Providence County Superior Court with multiple drug trafficking offenses stemming from his arrest by the Rhode Island State Police […]Read More

 Categories